Strength Training’s Surprising Weight Loss Power

 Building a Calorie-Burning Machine

 Strength training doesn’t just burn calories during your workout.
 It helps build muscle mass, which has a higher metabolic rate than fat.
-This means even at rest, your body burns more calories thanks to this increased muscle tissue.
+With increased muscle mass, your body expends more calories even while at rest.

 Studies have shown that strength training can significantly boost your metabolism, leading to more weight loss over time compared to cardio alone.